metacall/gsoc-2024/README.md

 The expected outcome will be a comprehensive testing and deployment system that ensures all examples for the Metacall and FaaS are working correctly on all supported platforms.
 This will provide confidence to users that the software is functioning as expected and will reduce the likelihood of issues arising in production.
 Additionally, this system could be used to automate future updates and releases, further streamlining the development process.

-**Possible mentors**: Vicente Eduardo Ferrer Garcia, Gil Arasa Verge
+**Possible mentors**: Vicente Eduardo Ferrer Garcia, Gil Arasa Verge, Raj Aryan

 **Resources**:
  - Distributable Linux: https://github.com/metacall/distributable-linux